 How sometimes my emotions get the best of me and I take things too seriously, like dishes left on the table, wrappers left on the counter within inches of the trash can, shoes left in the middle of the floor that I about break my neck tripping over and the pantry light left on.
 Again.

 How I catch myself yelling as I lecture them and later beat myself up wondering if they will need therapy as adults to cope with what a grouch I could be during their childhood.
 How I lean on God for His strength so thankful for His grace.

 How despite all of my shortcomings, I hold onto to the truth that God created me to be their mom and while there are so many moments when I fall short, I am not in this alone.
 God is always there to fill in my gaps.
 How I hold onto the truth that just as God loves me, the love I have for my boys is enough.

 “Above all, be loving.
 This ties everything together perfectly.”
 Colossians 3:14

-Then there are moments when I bury my face in their hair trying to imprint that memory forever in my mind and I kiss their sweet, soft little cheeks, savoring the way they feel knowing one day they will be manly cheeks with facial hair.
+Then there are moments when I bury my face in their hair trying to imprint that memory forever in my mind and I kiss their sweet, soft little cheeks to savor the way they feel knowing one day those cheeks will be manly with facial hair.